postcss/postcss/API.md

 ### `atrule.after`

-The space symbols between the at-rule's last child and `}`, the block-closing curly brace.
+The space symbols between the at-rule’s last child and `}`, the block-closing curly brace.

 The default value is `\n` if the at-rule has children, and an empty string (`''`) if it does not.

 ```js
 var root  = postcss.parse('@media print {\n  a {}\n  }\n');